bthomas279/Data-Dashboard/README.md

 ---
 ## 🚀 How to Use
-Simpily run the visualization scripts and then run app_main.
-This allows the application with the visualizations to activate.
+Simpily run the visualization scripts first and then run app_main to activate the app.
+Use this link (http://127.0.0.1:8050/) to view the app.
 Edits and additions can be made to the the visualization scripts.
-The edits will appear once both they and app_main have been run.
+Simpily making these changes in the chosen visualization script(s) will update the app as long as the app_main is running.

 ---

-## 🔄 To Use Your Own Database

----
 ## 🔮 Future Plans
 I do not have any future plans for this project at the moment.
+However, this was a very engaging and interesting project to complete, and I will use the skills and modules I learned here for potential future projects.

 ---
 ## 👨‍💻 Creator Information